quickwit-oss/quickwit/docs/getting-started/installation.md

 ## Install script

-Quickwit's script detect the architecture and then download the right binary for it.
+Quickwit's script detects the architecture and then downloads the correct binary for it.

 ```bash
 curl -L https://install.quickwit.io | sh